HDegroote/dht-relay-wss/README.md

 Websocket server for the Hyperswarm DHT Relay, with some minimal instrumentation (`/health` and `/metrics` endpoints).

-Warning: still in alfa, breaking changes possible till v1 release.

-Note also that [hyperswarm-dht-relay](https://github.com/holepunchto/hyperswarm-dht-relay) is still marked as experimental.
+Note that [hyperswarm-dht-relay](https://github.com/holepunchto/hyperswarm-dht-relay) is still marked as experimental.

 ## Install